mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 #### Computer Opponent

 - The player plays against a computer opponent that randomly place's hidden ships on the computer's gameboard grid for the player to take shots on.
-- Computer ships become visibile to the player once sunk.
+- Computer ships become visible to the player once sunk.
 - The computer takes random shots on the player's gameboard grid.
 - User stories covered: 1, 9